-We drive on 1188km of council roads within the Cassowary Coast region, with 622km of them sealed and 513km gravel.
+We drive on 1188km of council roads within the Cassowary Coast region, with 622km of them sealed and over 525km unsealed (learn more about unsealed roads via the Unsealed Roads factsheet).
 The rest of the 1188km is made up of concrete causeways, grids and intersections shared with the Department of Transport and Main Roads.

 Roads are managed and serviced in accordance with a roads hierarchy which takes into account things like traffic volumes, traffic types and road functions.
 "Traffic types'' range from cars and smaller trucks to b-doubles.
 "Road functions'' relate to uses of roads as arterials, collector roads, local roads or access roads.